SidRoberts/centum/docs/forms/example.md

 [`Centum\Forms\Field`](https://github.com/SidRoberts/centum/blob/main/src/Forms/Field.php) implements [`Centum\Interfaces\Forms\FieldInterface`](https://github.com/SidRoberts/centum/blob/main/src/Interfaces/Forms/FieldInterface.php).

 Now we need to add some filters and validators to these fields.
-Obviously, neither of these fields should be empty and the email field should contain a valid email address:
+The email field should not be empty and it should contain a valid email address:

 ```php
 use Centum\Filter\String\Trim;